| The Brechner ReportVolume 19, Number 12

 recent city council meeting, reprimanded the speakers and threatened to eject them from

+the public meeting.
 City Attorney Bryan Kutchins, later reprimanded the mayor and cautioned him that such

 actions could lead to a lawsuit.
 Kutchins cited a Key West suit in which he said the mayor